Public Service Loan Forgiveness

 You can learn more about each of these plans here.

-You do not need to be under the same plan for all 120 payments
+You do not need to be under the same plan for all 120 payments, but only payment made under the 10-year standard plan or an IDR will be counted.

 Payments made under a standard plan that is longer than 10 years, such as what is generally given to consolidation loans, do not count towards PSLF

 It is possible to have a zero dollar payment under the income driven plans.
 Zero dollar payments that are due under these plans do count towards PSLF.
-Not being due for a payment because you are in forbearance or deferment or in school does not count towards PSLF.
+Not being due for a payment because you are in forbearance or deferment or in school does not count towards PSLF unless it’s one of the following (effective July 1, 2023:

-Note that while 10 year standard plan payments do count towards PSLF, if you are under that plan the full 120 payments the loan will be paid in full with nothing to forgive.
+Note that while 10 year standard plan payments do count towards PSLF, if you are under that plan, after you make the full 120 payments the loan will be paid in full with nothing to forgive.

 It does not matter who is making the payments for them to count for PSLF purposes.